 Welcome to our 2013 Spring Knit-Along!
 I am very happy to host this event and hope that many of you will join in and knit along with me.
 The Tranquil Tank Top is a winner of a project for many reasons!
 It is a great piece to add to a wardrobe and just as great a project to teach some new knitting techniques.
 This top is perfect for all-season wear.
 For spring, it would be great over a cooler-weather top or a sleeveless dress for a little added warmth.
 For summer, it will be perfect over a camisole top and even for fall and beyond, a perfect layer piece over another longer sleeved top.

-Each season we host a knit- or crochet-along, a virtual event in which yarncrafters come together here online to work on one pattern together, share their experiences, and to learn together.
-There’s no need to sign up; simply follow along with the blog posts at your own pace as you knit your project, and feel free to share your comments and/or photos as you progress.
+Each season we host a crochet- or knit-along, a virtual event in which yarncrafters come together here online to work on one pattern together, share their experiences, and to learn together.
+There’s no need to sign up!
+Simply follow along with the blog posts at your own pace as you knit your project, and feel free to share your comments and/or photos as you progress.

-We asked you to vote on what knit garment you’d like to make, and you picked our Tranquil Green Tank Top!
+We asked you to vote on what knit project you’d like to make, and you picked our Tranquil Green Tank Top!
 More than 6,000 of you voted, and we’re so excited to knit-along with you.

 As with any yarn substitution, you’ll also need to figure out how many skeins of the yarn of your choice the pattern will require.
 Here are the number of balls for our other recommended yarns:

-We’ll announce the winner here on Wednesday, September 21st.
-We’re excited to have our friend Kendra hosting once again.
-We can’t wait to see what the winning garment will be!
+We’ll announce the winner here on Thursday, April 25th.
+We’re excited to have our friend Heather Lodinsky hosting.
+We can’t wait to see what the winning project will be!